Protect Our Countryside

 Local Plan – Public Consultation

-The consultation period began on 15th March 2024 closed at 5pm on 10th May 2024.
+The next stage of consultation will begin in February 2026.
 We remain committed to offering guidance on the next stages of the process.

 We want to stop the Ashdown Business Park Expansion